maxsonBraunLab/cutTag-pipeline/README.md

 If you do not have a Snakemake environment, please follow the instructions in the maxsonBraunLab [Snakemake setup repository](https://github.com/maxsonBraunLab/snakemake_setup) to create one.

-**NOTE:** Some of the pipeline setup instructions are tailored for working on Oregon Health and Science University's Linux-based Exacloud computing cluster.
+**NOTE:** Some of the pipeline setup instructions are tailored for working on Oregon Health and Science University's Linux-based high-performance computing cluster (ARC, formerly Exacloud).
 If you have access to another computing cluster, then some steps may need to be modified accordingly.

+**NOTE:** Exacloud users transitioning to ARC at the end of 2024 may need to set a new container cache directory (`APPTAINER_CACHEDIR`) in their `~/.bashrc` file as shown in the [Set Singularity/Apptainer cache directory](2-set-singularityapptainer-cache-directory) section below.

 ## 1. Configure the project directory